rsimai/logreader/README.md

-# read the journal and pass it ad hoc to ollama on localhost for ad hoc responses.
+# read the journal and pass it ad hoc to ollama on localhost for instant responses.

 Just experimenting, and note this was vibe coded but not reviewed.